 - Rainbow Light, Women’s Multivitamin.
 This is another great option and you only have to take 1 a day.

-What To Avoid – How To Grow African American Hair Faster.
+What To Avoid To Grow Black Hair Faster.

 Below are the things you should avoid doing to maximize your hair growth.